ngzh-luke/muict-498prj-ictchat/README.md

 Chatbot application for MUICT, a project for ITCS498 Special Topic in Computer Science semester 2 of 2023 at faculty of ICT, Mahidol University.
 The models are trained to know about MUICT, mostly on information on 2 year courses, therefore, with a limited range of data trained, it might not enough to generates such a relevent responses, or even generates bias responses and incorrect information.

-Our model is available here:
+Our models are available here:

 - [maunoi/llama2-qlora-finetunined-MUICT-Chatbot](https://huggingface.co/maunoi/Mistral-qlora-finetunined-MUICT-Chatbot)
 - [maunoi/Mistral-qlora-finetunined-MUICT-Chatbot](https://huggingface.co/maunoi/Mistral-qlora-finetunined-MUICT-Chatbot)

 ## On this file

 - [MUICT CHATBOT](#muict-chatbot)